Soups

 Chick-fil-A Chicken Tortilla Soup

-Read moreFor a great chicken tortilla soup that doesn’t skimp on chicken and comes packed with other goodies like two kinds of beans, corn, chiles, onion, celery, garlic, and cilantro you’ll want to make my recipe for Chick-fil-A’s hearty version.
-Their soup is not only surprisingly good for a fast food chain, but it could also stand up to tortilla soups from any full-service chain, and these preparation secrets will guide you through a spot-on at-home clone.
+Read moreChick-fil-A makes a great chicken tortilla soup that doesn’t skimp on chicken and comes packed with other goodies like two kinds of beans, corn, chilies, onion, celery, garlic, and cilantro.
+Their soup is not only surprisingly good for a fast food chain, but it could also stand up to tortilla soups from any full-service chain.
+Use my Chick-fil-A chicken tortilla soup copycat recipe below, with preparation secrets that will guide you through a spot-on at-home clone.

 Chick-fil-A makes amazing chicken sandwiches and mac & cheese.
 Find more of my recipes here.